 This course examines important issues in corporate finance from the perspective of financial managers.
 The concept of net present value, suitably adapted to account for taxes, uncertainty, and strategic concerns is used to analyze how investment and financing decisions interact to affect the value of a firm.

-Practical Data Science in Healthcare – 517CI
+Applied Data Science – 517CI

 Introduction to Marketing Analysis – 550CI

 This course introduces the principles, processes, and tools necessary to analyze markets, including customers, competitors, and companies (the 3 Cs) and to design optimal marketing programs via strategies for pricing, promotion, place, and product (the 4 P’s).

 Introduction to Operations and Supply Chain Management – 554CI

 Learn the basic facts and principles comprising the processes and activities involved with product delivery – from the extraction of raw materials, through transportation and processing, to the delivery of finished products to the customer.